artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 Archivematica |release| installation instructions are provided here for the following operating systems:

-* Ubuntu 14.04 64-bit Server Edition
 * Ubuntu 16.04 64-bit Server Edition
-* Ubuntu 18.04 64-bit Server Edition (experimental support)
+* Ubuntu 18.04 64-bit Server Edition
 * CentOS 7 64-bit

 Archivematica |version| is the first release to be tested on Ubuntu 18.04.